What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \textbf{\textit{Metrics.}} Accuracy measures the percentage of correctly classified images.
-Precision quantifies the proportion of true positive predictions among all positive predictions \cite{VOC}, which is useful when the cost of false positives exceeds that of false negatives.
+Precision quantifies the proportion of true positive predictions to all positive predictions \cite{VOC}, which is especially informative when false positives are more costly than false negatives.
 Recall, conversely, examines the proportion of actual positives correctly identified \cite{VOC}, emphasizing the importance of minimizing false negatives.
-F1-Score is the harmonic mean of precision and recall.
-Furthermore, mean average precision (mAP) and mean average recall (mAR) are essential strategies to adapt precision and recall for multi-class scenarios \cite{Henderson2016EndtoEndTO}.
-The area under the receiver operating characteristic curve (AUC-ROC) \cite{ImageNet} and the area under the precision-recall curve (AUC-PR) offer holistic evaluations of classification performance across various decision thresholds.
+The F1-Score is the harmonic mean of precision and recall.
+In multi-class settings, mean average precision (mAP) and mean average recall (mAR) are essential strategies to adapt precision and recall \cite{Henderson2016EndtoEndTO}.
+The area under the receiver operating characteristic curve (AUC-ROC) \cite{ImageNet} and the area under the precision-recall curve (AUC-PR) offer threshold-independent assessments of classification performance.